0-k/0-k.github.io/research.md

 ---

-I just submitted my PhD dissertation on agent-based modeling of electricity markets, trying to understand and model what the transition towards net-zero emission energy systems can look like.
-What fascinates me most is solar energy.
-For the last 10+ years I have read everything I could find on the subject.
+I wrote my PhD dissertation on agent-based modeling of electricity markets, trying to understand and model what the transition towards net-zero emission energy systems can look like.

-In that time, PV costs decreased by more than 90%.
-We are not far from the point that solar energy is so cheap that abundant clean energy for all can become a reality.
+I think we are not far from the point that abundant clean energy for all can become a reality.
+Bringing this to reality is paramount.
+See for example this learning curve, showing the orders of magnitude of cost decline of solar over the decades.

 ![PV learning curve, showing the orders of magnitude of cost decline over the decades.](/data/learning_curves.jpeg "PV learning curve, showing the orders of magnitude of cost decline over the decades.")

-Specifically, I have researched the investment dynamics of solar photovoltaics (PV), and how to shape and regulate energy markets with very high shares of renewables.
-I focus on PV-battery systems and the techno-economic assessment of households which not only consume but also produce electricity (so-called prosumers).
-The work combines insights from computer science, engineering, economics and psychology.

 <br>

 #### <b>Most recent publications and talks:</b>
+* Schreck, S., Schroedter-Homscheidt, M., Klein, M., Cao, K., 2020.
+"Satellite image-based generation of high frequency solar radiation time series for the assessment of solar energy systems.“ Meteorologische Zeitschrift (Contributions to Atmospheric Sciences), in press.

+* Thess, A., Klein, M., Nienhaus, K. & Pregger, T., 2020.
+"Global carbon surcharge for the reduction of anthropogenic emission of carbon dioxide.”
+Energy, Sustainability and Society, 10:9.

 * Klein, M., Ziade, A., de Vries, L., 2019.
 "Aligning prosumers with the electricity wholesale market – The impact of time-varying price signals and fixed network charges on solar self-consumption."
-Energy Policy, in press.
-[Code](https://github.com/0-k/prosumerpolicy){:target="_blank"}
+Energy Policy, 134, pp. 110901, DOI: 10.1016/j.enpol.2019.110901.
+[Link](https://www.sciencedirect.com/science/article/abs/pii/S0301421519304793){:target="_blank"}, [Code](https://github.com/0-k/prosumerpolicy){:target="_blank"}

 * Klein, M., Frey, U., Reeg, M., 2019.
 "Models Within Models – Agent-Based Modelling and Simulation in Energy Systems Analysis."
-Journal of Artificial Societies and Social Simulation, accepted.
+Journal of Artificial Societies and Social Simulation, 22 (4), 6, DOI: 10.18564/jasss.4129.
+[Download Copy](http://jasss.soc.surrey.ac.uk/22/4/6.html){:target="_blank"}

 * Frey, U., Klein, M. & Deissenroth, M., 2019.
 "Modelling complex investment decisions in Germany for Renewables with different machine learning algorithms."
 Environmental Modelling and Software, 118, pp. 61-75, DOI: 10.1016/j.envsoft.2019.03.006.
 [Link](https://www.sciencedirect.com/science/article/pii/S1364815218304353){:target="_blank"}